unytics/bigfunctions/docs/blog/posts/2025-02-05_introducing_the_sql_data_stack.md

 ---
-title: "Introducing SQL Data Stacks"
+title: "Introducing SQL Data Stack"
 description: |
   Tired of complex data stacks?
 Discover the SQL Data Stack: a new paradigm that uses SQL for data ingestion, transformation, and activation, empowering analysts and simplifying your data workflow
 ---